TheOdinProject/curriculum/ruby_programming/files_and_serialization/project_event_manager.md

 ### What We're Doing in This Tutorial

-Imagine that a friend of yours runs a non-profit org around political activism.
+Imagine that a friend of yours runs a non-profit organization around political activism.
 A number of people have registered for an upcoming event.
 She has asked for your help in engaging these future attendees.
 For the first task, she wants you to find the government representatives for each attendee based on their zip code.